Research & Publications †

 Dr. Walia received her MD degree from the Kasturba Medical College, India.
 She completed her residency at St. Elizabeth Health Center and fellowship training at the University Hospitals of Cleveland, Case Western Reserve University.

 Dr. Walia has been recipient of research awards including sleep research travel award and was selected from the competitive pool of applicants to attend Young Investigator Forum in 2012 by American Academy of Sleep Medicine.
 She was selected to attend FLEX Professional Development Program for Women Faculty of the School of Medicine.
-She was also chosen for the Neurological Institute Center for Outcomes Research and Evaluation scholar award.
+She was also chosen for the Neurological Institute Center for Outcomes Research and Evaluation scholar award for 2015-2016.
 She has been selected for Women's Professional Staff Association Senior Rep Program.

 Cleveland Clinic physicians and scientists may collaborate with the pharmaceutical or medical device industries to help develop medical breakthroughs or provide medical expertise or education.
 Cleveland Clinic strives to make scientific advances that will benefit patient care and support outside relationships that promise public benefit.
 In order for the discoveries of Cleveland Clinic physicians' and scientists' laboratories and investigations to benefit the public, these discoveries must be commercialized in partnership with industry.
 As experts in their fields, Cleveland Clinic physicians and scientists are often sought after by industry to consult, provide expertise and education.